-Urhobo Blow or UB, Ubi ejeh [meaning: service of punches] or Ohore r’ubi [meaning: battle of punches], is a traditional martial art developed or modified by the Urhobos for military purposes, originally, but has been witnessed in recent times as a ceremonial contest of strength by young males at annual or seasonal festivals.
-UB has its similarities with mainstream boxing but the differences are quite divergent.
-Many ethnic groups along coastal West Africa have their own idiosyncratic boxing and wrestling arts but the main distinguishing feature of UB is that the knock-out punch hand is placed by fighters on their backs just above the buttocks during fights.
-UB is gradually becoming extinct due to lack of both funding, organisation, and exposure but may make a glorious comeback as a mixed martial art of international importance.
-What makes UB special and worthy of attention?
+Urhobo Blow or UB, Ubi ejeh [meaning: service of punches] or Ohore r’ubi [meaning: battle of punches], is a traditional martial art developed or modified by the Urhobos for military purposes, initially, but has been witnessed in recent times as a ceremonial contest of strength by young males at annual or seasonal festivals.
+UB has its similarities with mainstream boxing, but the differences are quite divergent.
+Many ethnic groups along coastal West Africa have their idiosyncratic boxing and wrestling arts.
+Still, the main distinguishing feature of UB is that the knock-out punch hand is placed by fighters on their backs just above the buttocks during fights.
+UB is gradually becoming extinct due to lack of interest, funding, organisation, and exposure but may make a glorious comeback as a mixed martial art of international importance.
+UB was once and can still be a source of great community pride and make heroes.
+What makes UB unique and worthy of attention?

 There is an insightful article for those interested in governance by Taiwo Makinde titled Problems of Policy Implementation in Developing Nations: The Nigerian Experience.
 In the paper, the Makinde explains quite persuasively why policy implementation in Nigeria routinely fails with successive governments.
-He implicates, among other factors, a lack of continuity of policy implementation from a preceding government to a succeeding e.g. from Presidents Babangida to Abacha [or Jonathan to Buhari].
+He implicates, among other factors, a lack of continuity of policy implementation from a previous government to a succeeding, e.g. from Presidents Babangida to Abacha [or Jonathan to Buhari].
 Ego [of the leader] is the reason he provides for this.
-The logic is simple, it is better for the current president to sabotage the good works of a predecessor and initiate his own that will place his mention high on the lips of posterity.
-This holds true for all forms of organisation in Nigeria.
-The great exception is President Muhammad Buhari and for unusual reasons; blamocracy [and claimocracy].
+The logic is simple; it is better for the current president to sabotage the good works of a predecessor and initiate his own that will place his mention high on the lips of posterity.
+It holds for all forms of organisation in Nigeria.
+The significant exception is President Muhammad Buhari and for strange reasons; blamocracy [and claimocracy].

 Tafia Hallelujah: Yankikpuzi!
 Way say you now!